Henry Bain Sauce: A Mouth-Watering History and Must-Try Condiment

 Instructions

-• In a large bowl, mix together the ketchup, chutney, chili sauce, Worcestershire sauce, and A-1 sauce.
+• In a large bowl, combine the ketchup, chutney, chili sauce, Worcestershire sauce, and A-1 sauce.

-• Stir in the bourbon, brown sugar, white vinegar, salt, black pepper, and cayenne pepper until everything is well combined.
+• Add the bourbon, brown sugar, white vinegar, salt, black pepper, and cayenne pepper.
+Stir until all the ingredients are well combined.

 • Transfer the mixture to a saucepan and bring it to a boil over medium-high heat.

-• Reduce the heat to low and let the sauce simmer for about 20-25 minutes, stirring occasionally, until it has thickened and the flavors have melded together.
+• Reduce the heat to low and let the sauce simmer for approximately 20-25 minutes, stirring occasionally, until it thickens and the flavors meld together.

-• Remove the saucepan from the heat and let the sauce cool completely.
+• Remove the saucepan from the heat and allow the sauce to cool completely.

-• Store the sauce in an airtight container in the refrigerator for up to two weeks.
+• Transfer the sauce to an airtight container and store it in the refrigerator for up to two weeks.

 Notes

-Enjoy your homemade Henry Bain sauce with your favorite meats!
+– Serve your homemade Henry Bain sauce with your favorite meats for a burst of flavor.